2 Introduction to Neurodiversity

 - Dyslexia is a “language-based learning disability.
 Dyslexia refers to a cluster of symptoms, which result in people having difficulties with specific language skills, particularly reading.”
 (The University of Melbourne, n.d).

-- Learn more information about some misconceptions associated with dyslexia
+- Use the Dyslexic Students’ Guide for Academics to learn more information about some misconceptions associated with dyslexia

 When using the above terms, consider your language.
 As our society becomes more aware and accepting of neurodiversity, the language we use is beginning to positively frame these differences.
 The next chapter will provide a starting point for you to reflect on appropriate language.